nilsso/myps-web/src/about-guide.md

 ## Grammar Guide

-MYPS preserves much of the grammar of Python, but not everything can be the same when the purpose to to be translated into assembly as accurately as possible.
+MYPS preserves much of the grammar of Python, but not everything can be the same when the purpose is to be translated into assembly as accurately as possible.

 ### Variables, lifetimes, and register allocation